william-mba/tailwind-ng/README.md

 </div>

-### Motivation
+## Motivation

-The goal of this project is to provide a set of beautiful, fast and reliable Angular components based on Tailwind CSS as the Tailwind team does for React and Vue.
+The main goal of this project is to provide a set of Angular components based on Tailwind CSS, similar to what the Tailwind team offers for React and Vue.

-### Challenge

-After looking at existing Angular libraries using Tailwind, you will agree with me that NGXTW is the best way to quickly integrate Tailwind CSS components with Angular.
-From simple buttons to complex components that are ease to use and customize, NGXTW provides a wide range of production-ready UI components to help you build your application even faster.

-### Why NGXTW?
+## Why NGXTW?

-- **High-quality**:
-  - Beautiful and consistent design.
-  - Fully tested to ensure performance and reliability.
-  - Light and dark mode support out of the box.
+- **Beautiful**: Pre-designed components that look great out of the box.
+- **Fast**: Optimized for performance to ensure your application runs smoothly.
-- **Lightweight and fast**:
+- **Reliable**: Well-tested components to ensure stability and reliability.
-    - No external dependencies.
-    - Use only Tailwind CSS for animations.
-    - Standalone and tree-shakable components by default.
-- **Fully customizable**:
-  - Dependency injection based configuration.
-  - Support for customs class names from the HTML class attribute.
-  - Built with Tailwind CSS but can be use with any utility-first CSS framework.

-### Technologies used
-  - Angular 19
-  - Tailwind CSS 4

-### Resources
+## Resources

 - [Quick start](https://ngxtw.com/quick-start)
 - [Roadmap](https://www.ngxtw.com/roadmap)
 - [Components](https://www.ngxtw.com/)

-### Acknowledgements
+## Acknowledgements

 NGXTW is made possible thanks to the inspirations from the following projects: